 The first of these constraints is confirmation bias.
 If an individual believes something, that individual is going to work to confirm those beliefs, no matter what mountains of evidence to the contrary have to be climbed.
 If you believe you have a right to a firearm, you’re going to find every reason you can lay your hands on to justify having that weapon.
 No amount of basic logic to the contrary like, say, the simple observation of how will you get the weapon if no one can make it? will dissuade you from that belief.

-This is the fact that limitations in areas of understanding renders an individual blind to their own limitations.
+The next constraint?
+The fact that limitations in areas of understanding renders an individual blind to their own limitations.
 This is also known as the Dunning-Kruger effect.
 I wondered for years why someone I knew was incompetent in a particular area couldn’t understand why they really shouldn’t be doing whatever it was they were incompetent at.

 I myself vaguely discern an echoing gulf of misunderstanding around me when I attempt to communicate with the average mundane (normal person) I simply cannot communicate in any form other than the written word, apparently.
-The connections aren’t there in the brain, I can’t read faces, I have no idea what anyone is feeling at any given moment.
+The connections aren’t there in the brain.
+I can’t read faces, I have no idea what anyone is feeling at any given moment.
 I have to blunder along hoping that the person I’m talking too is willing to be as dead honest with me as I am forced to be with them.

 The one limitation makes essential the licensing practices we’ve come to establish over the last hundred years, and the other limitation convinces us that we don’t need anyone to tell us what we can or can’t do.
 We don’t need anyone to tell us anything even though, to an external observer, it’s obvious that you (me, everybody) really do need supervision.